National Bank Management Proxy Circular Now Available

-National Bank of Canada (TSX: NA) today announced that it has filed with securities regulators and is mailing to shareholders its Notice of Annual Meeting, to be held in Montreal on March 30, 2011, as well as its Management Proxy Circular.
-The Circular is available under Investor Relations at www.nbc.ca/circular
+National Bank of Canada (TSX: NA) announced today that it has filed with securities regulators and is mailing to shareholders its Notice of Annual Meeting, to be held on April 10, 2014 in Calgary, Alberta, as well as its Management Proxy Circular.
+The Circular is available at www.nbc.ca/circular.

-The Circular also contains information related to the Board of Directors and its committees, the election of directors and the appointment of auditors, as well as three proposals submitted by a shareholder, which the Bank recommends voting against.
+The Circular also includes information related to the Board of Directors and its committees, the election of directors and the appointment of the independent auditor, as well as proposals submitted by a shareholder.

 About National Bank of Canada

-Information (The telephone number provided below is for the exclusive use of journalists and other media representatives.):
+Information (The telephone numbers provided below are for the exclusive use of journalists and other media representatives.):